christina-grannas/swagger-test/guides/direct-integration-web.md

 When clicking the checkout button, the event handler will send an asynchronous **request** over **HTTP(S)** to the **backend** of your site.
 If you try clicking the checkout button now, you will receive a **HTTP 404** error since we haven't implemented the backend yet.
 You can verify this by inspecting the JavaScript Console in your browser.

-Let's fix this 404 error and turn to the backend and implement the `create-payment.php` script.
+Let's fix this 404 error and turn to the backend the request to create a payment.

 ## Step 2: Create a payment object (backend)